Hiking in Norway

 There are many reasons why Norwegians love hiking and have the traditions for doing it - because of their fantastic nature.

 Norwegians are in love with nature and very keen on outdoor activities.
 More than half of all Norwegians have access to a simple cabin in the woods, where they can go on the weekends and during the holidays.

 Recommended hiking trails in Norway

-Trolltunga rock – is in the Hardanger region.
+You find Trolltunga in the Hardanger region.
 It is one of the most spectacular walks in Norway.
 The walk is about 20 km and takes eight to nine hours there and back.
 The walk starts in Skjeggedal, and there are plenty of great nature experiences along the way.
-Walking season approximately from 15 June to 15 September.
 You can also reach the summit on a Via Ferrata on skis or snowshoes.

-The Aurlandsdalen Valley is wild, beautiful and rich in culture and history.
-Aurlandsdalen and the Nærøyfjord, located innermost in the Sognefjord, offer excellent walking opportunities, whether you want to do walks that can be done in a day or longer hikes where you stay overnight in a trekking association cabin.
+The Aurlandsdalen is wild, beautiful and rich in culture and history.
+Aurlandsdalen and the Nærøyfjord, located innermost in the Sognefjord, offer excellent walking opportunities, whether you want to do one-day hikes or longer hikes where you stay overnight in a trekking association cabin.
 The season is June–September.

 There is a network of well maintained, marked trails and cabins all over Norway.
-You will also find local inspirations tour operators offering amazing and interesting hiking tours.
+You will also find local tour operators offering unique and interesting hiking tours.